Tuning a 1B classifier

 Nine trials

 The path from 19/30 to 30/30 took nine trials.
 Trials 1 and 2 tuned conditions.
-Trials 3 through 6 were dead ends — each explored a different strategy and each failed completely:
+Trials 3 through 6 were dead ends — each explored a distinct strategy and each failed:

-1. Better fixtures, same conditions.
+- Better fixtures, same conditions.
 22/30.
-Marginal — proved the conditions were the problem.
+Marginal — confirmed the conditions were the problem.

-3. Path-based detection (“file path starts with test/”).
+- Path-based detection (“file path starts with test/”).
 All yes, every input.
-The model cannot do string matching on paths.
+The model cannot perform string matching on paths.

-5. Few-shot prompting with examples.
+- Prompting with worked examples in the prompt.
 2/4 on hard cases, but requires per-classifier templates — defeats the shared template.

-8. Stability check on the winner across 9 inputs, 3 trials each.
+- Stability check on the winner across 9 inputs, 3 trials each.
 26/27 correct.
-The one miss: CI config, which invokes tests but contains no test methods.
+The one miss: continuous integration config, which invokes tests but contains no test methods.
 Acceptable.

 What worked